marcbowes/marcbowes.github.io/_posts/2015-03-23-explicit-destruction.markdown

 This works because the body of the `if` statement will execute if the expression is "truthy".
 In Ruby, pretty much everything is truthy (except `nil`, `false`).
 The above idiom is a _finesse_.
-There are otherwise to keep this concise, but if we wanted to be _explicit_, we'd write:
+There are other ways to keep this concise, but if we wanted to be _explicit_, we'd write:

 {% highlight ruby %}